Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-Rmarkdown-LaTex.md

 ![latex_table](/images/rmdtex_tutorial/latex_table.png)

-The table generator may tell you to add packages to your dobument preamble, you can do so in the YAML header at the beginning of your document.
+The table generator may tell you to add packages to your document preamble, you can do so in the YAML header at the beginning of your document.
 For example:

 ```
 ---